SekharSunkara6/Bitespeed-Backend-Task/README.md

 - Use Postman, curl, or similar tools to interact with the API.
 - All contact data is securely stored in Supabase and managed via the backend.
 - For questions or issues, contact [sekharsunkara2002@gmail.com].

+**Replace the image URLs with your actual screenshot paths in the `assets` folder.
+You’re all set for a clean, professional, and reviewer-friendly submission!**